caseyli/listy/README.md

 # Listy

 Listy is a Gem that contains a bunch of view helpers for use in Ruby on Rails to easily create different types of lists.
+I apologize for all the updates happening in 0.0.X.
+This started out as a test gem project with very bad code, and I'm refactoring and updating the code pretty frequently.
+I will do my best to keep this document up to date with the versions.

 ## Requirements